abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 thought processes to the task at hand.
 The task at hand is
 understanding: *How do I not suffer?
 How do I not create problems?
-How do I not increase my suffering and confusion?* Those questions are more important than *Do I have all the information I need?
+How do I not increase my suffering and confusion?* Those questions are more important than, *Do I have all the information I need?
 Should I think more about my problem?
 What logic can I use to figure it out?* This can be mental overkill—more than what the Buddha would have us do.